openthread/ot-ns/cli/README.md

 ## OTNS CLI command reference

 NOTE: the below sections including header and contents are automatically read and parsed during the build of OTNS, and used for providing inline help in the CLI via the `help` command.
-Specific syntax is followed in headers and in the triple backtick marked code segments.
+Specific syntax is followed in headers and in the triple backtick marked code segments in the Markdown source of this document.
+So, the help provided here or interactively in the OTNS CLI is exactly the same.

 ### add